Enzyme Linked Immunosorbent Assay (ELISA) Market

 -

-Growing Demand for Point-of-Care Testing (POCT) Solutions - The global ELISA market is being propelled by the rising demand for point-of-care testing (POCT) solutions that support immediate diagnostic decisions.
+Growing Demand for Point-of-Care Testing (POCT) Solutions - The ELISA market is being propelled by the rising demand for point-of-care testing (POCT) solutions that support immediate diagnostic decisions.
 As healthcare systems seek faster and more accessible diagnostics, ELISA platforms are being adapted for use beyond centralized laboratories, enabling on-site disease detection and monitoring in outpatient and homecare settings.

 Innovative advancements in microfluidics and lateral flow technologies have helped transform traditional ELISA kits into compact and user-friendly devices.
 These portable systems require minimal training and deliver timely, actionable results.
 Their ability to perform outside conventional labs makes them especially valuable in resource-constrained regions.